tioneb22/upgrade-lnd/README.md

 # upgrade-lnd
-Code to automatically update lnd (currently only for Debian Linux AMD64)
+Code to automatically upgrade lnd (currently only for Debian on AMD64)

 ## To Execute, run it with sudo:
 ```